Dominic Savio: First Communion

 At that time, it was customary for children to receive their First Communion at the age of twelve.
-(Pope Pius X would later lower this age to seven) After initial hesitation, and subsequent consultation with other priests, the parish priest agreed to permit Dominic to receive his First Communion at the age of seven, since he knew the catechism and understood something of the Eucharist.
+(Pope Pius X would later lower this age to seven.)
+After initial hesitation, and subsequent consultation with other priests, the parish priest agreed to permit Dominic to receive his First Communion at the age of seven, since he knew the catechism and understood something of the Eucharist.
 He spent much time praying and reading in preparation, asking his mother's forgiveness for anything he might have done to displease her and then went to church.
 In his biography of Dominic Savio, John Bosco devotes a chapter to tell of Dominic's First Communion.
-He says that several years later, whenever Dominic talked of the day of his First Communion, he said with joy: "That was the happiest and most wonderful day of my life."
+He says that several years later, whenever he talked of the day of his First Communion, he said with joy: "That was the happiest and most wonderful day of my life."

 John Bosco records that on the day of his First Communion, Dominic made some promises which he wrote in a "little book", and re-read them many times.
 John Bosco once looked through Dominic's book, and he quotes from it the promises that he made:

 Resolutions made by me, Dominic Savio, in the year 1849, on the day of my First Communion, at the age of seven.